CityofSantaMonica/mds-provider/docs/examples/schema-validation.md

+# Schema Validation

- The [`mds.schema.validation`](https://github.com/CityofSantaMonica/mds-provider/blob/master/mds/schema/validation.py) module supports validating MDS Provider data against the published [MDS JSON Schema](https://github.com/CityOfLosAngeles/mobility-data-specification/tree/master/generate_schema) documents.
+The `mds.schema.validation` module supports validating MDS Provider data against the published [MDS JSON Schema][schema] documents.

-This module exports the `ProviderDataValidator` class, which works hand-in-hand with the [[ProviderSchema|Schemas: Introspection]] class.
+This module exports the `ProviderDataValidator` class, which works hand-in-hand with the `ProviderSchema` class.

-## Example Usage
+## Examples

-The easiest way is to create an instance of a validator for a schema type and (git) reference, and then run validation against some input data:
+Create an instance of a validator for a schema type and (git) reference, and then run validation against some input data:

 ```python
 from mds.schema.validation import ProviderDataValidator